-The YBITS #2 and Cantilever Dismantling contract is dismantling the main cantilever truss and detour viaduct and will construct the new eastbound on-ramp and bicycle/pedestrian pathway to the bridge in its place.
+The YBITS #2 and Cantilever Dismantling contract is dismantling the main cantilever truss and detour viaduct and will construct the new eastbound onramp and bicycle/pedestrian pathway to the bridge in its place.
 The contract was awarded to California Engineering Contractors Inc/Silverado Contractors Inc. Joint Venture on November 28, 2012.
 Initial startup activities and submittals began in March 2013.
 The main cantilever truss was cut into two independent east and west structures on April 2, 2014.
-Dismantling is proceeding simultaneously on both east and west structures along with the Yerba Buena Island detour structure.
+Cantilever removal is on-going.
+The majority of the cantilever should be removed by this summer and the east bound on-ramp and bike path from the island should be completed by the end of the calendar year.
+There is now a potential 6-month delay for completion of the bike path to the landing and eastbound onramp, due to delays in column demolition of the YBI detour structure, delays to the pile driving for the removal of the cantilever temporary supports, and potential re-sequencing of the on ramp construction due to Coast Guard access restrictions to the work area.